Morning, Thursday, 5th December 2019

 THIS EVENT IS CPD CERTIFIED

-It also comes with questions about how industry, training providers, government and other stakeholders can realise the aim to improve uptake amongst under-represented and disadvantaged groups, including the Government targeting an increase of 20% BAME starts by 2020.
+- With questions about how industry, training providers, government and other stakeholders can realise the aim to improve uptake amongst under-represented and disadvantaged groups - and the Government targeting an increase of 20% BAME starts by 2020.

-We also expect discussion on what can be done to encourage employers to use available funds and attract enough potential recruits to start an apprenticeship - as well as strategies for government, the FE sector and employers to drive growth in apprenticeship take-up.
+- Encouraging employers to use available funds and attract enough potential recruits to start an Apprenticeship - as well as strategies for government, the FE sector and employers to drive growth in apprenticeship take-up.

 The agenda in summary

 - Regional disparities - assessing progress and setting direction for the ‘5 Cities Project’;

 - Apprenticeship starts - ensuring better regional coverage, tackling STEAM skills gaps and utilising the Apprenticeship levy effectively;